2399matt/MovieApplication/README.md

+GOAL: To allow users to have a functional movie search engine / personal movie library.

 Movie application to allow users to search for, save, and remove movies from their own personal movie list

 OMDb API used to retrieve movie information.